M-o-a-T/moat-mqtt/docs/references/broker.rst

             anonymous: []  # List of topics on which an anonymous client can publish and subscribe

-The ``listeners`` section allows to define network listeners which must be started by the :class:`~hbmqtt.broker.Broker`.
+The ``listeners`` section allows to define network listeners which must be started by the :class:`~distmqtt.broker.Broker`.
 Several listeners can be setup. ``default`` subsection defines common attributes for all listeners.
 Each listener can have the following settings:

 * ``bind``: IP address and port binding.
 * ``max-connections``: Set maximum number of active connection for the listener. ``0`` means no limit.